abbbokhylla/bokhylla/README.md

 # MQTT
-We recopmmend using the Internet broker MaQiaTTo, https://maqiatto.com .
+We recommend using the Internet broker MaQiaTTo, https://maqiatto.com .

 Create an account, and your broker will be automatically created for you.
 Just follow the steps on the page and you will get going right away.

-To make the broker work with Node-MCU, use the Arduino-code and swap out the crednetials for your own!
+To make the broker work with Node-MCU, use the Arduino-code and swap out the credentials for your own!